Hospital visiting hours and policies

 - Should not have any infectious symptoms such as cough, fever, difficulty breathing, or vomiting

-- Must not have recently been diagnosed with COVID-19
+- Must not have been recently diagnosed with COVID-19

-- Must wear a mask
+- Must wear a hospital-issued mask at all times

 - Must be age 14 and older